ChaoRong-Zhang/CSI-full-duplex/README.md

 Demo code for the paper:

-F. Jochems and A. Balatsoukas-Stimmng, "Non-Linear Self-Interference Cancellation via Tensor Completion", Asilomar Conference on Signals, Systems, and Computers, 2020.
+F. Jochems and A. Balatsoukas-Stimming, "Non-Linear Self-Interference Cancellation via Tensor Completion", Asilomar Conference on Signals, Systems, and Computers, 2020.

 Requires the MATLAB Tensor Toolbox (https://www.tensortoolbox.org/).